All Products

 ALB multi-cluster gateway vs. DNS-based traffic distribution

-DNS-based traffic distribution requires a separate load balancer IP address per cluster and relies on DNS caching during failover, which causes temporary service interruptions.
-The ALB multi-cluster gateway approach:
+DNS-based traffic distribution requires a separate load balancer IP address per cluster and relies on DNS caching during failover, causing temporary service interruptions.
+The ALB multi-cluster gateway:

 • Uses a single IP address for the region, with multi-zone deployment by default